erhasset/ecosys_ZRA/README.md

 # Supporting Publication

-The modeling framework builds on previous work using these datasets:
+The modeling framework builds on previous work:

 Hassett E, Bohrer G, Kinsman-Costello L, et al. Changes in inundation drive carbon dioxide and methane fluxes in a temperate wetland.
 Science of The Total Environment.
 2024; 915, 170089. https://doi.org/10.1016/j.scitotenv.2024.170089